Trade Show Tips from Bigfoot

 7. Smells that Linger.
 Bigfoot sightings often include a description of an unpleasant acrid or skunky odor.
 That’s not good, but no one expects our tall friend to bathe with Irish Spring.
 You, on the other hand, should do the following:

 - Clean that suit, sport coat, or jacket once in awhile.
-Just because it doesn’t look dirty doesn’t mean it doesn’t reek of B.O., Subway $5 foot-longs, and strip clubs.
+Just because it doesn’t look dirty doesn’t mean it doesn’t reek of B.O., Subway $5 foot-longs, and Vegas casinos.

 8. Family.
 How often do you hear of Bigfoot sightings where the dad, mom, and kids are strolling through the woods or frolicking in a stream?
 Never.
 Being Bigfoot is serious work and families can be a distraction.
 No one is telling you not to bring your family to the industry trade show.
 After all, it’s in Las Vegas or Orlando or San Francisco.
 If you are serious about maximizing your trade show investment, you already know that trade shows are not a vacation.
 Not only are you on your feet at the show all day, but there’s also meetings before and after the show with suppliers, clients, and coworkers.
 There’s the pressure of responding to emails and calls while away from the office.
 And nearly every show has non-stop educational and social events.